gustavovelascoh/ORB_SLAM2/README.md

 ### Run ORB-SLAM2 Docker image

-You have to run the Docker image under the GUI (X) environment.
+In order to test ORB_SLAM from the container you have to run the Docker image under the GUI (X) environment.
+This can be done by using the following commands.

 ```
 $ xhost +local:docker # Allows docker to use X server
 $ docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix  gustavovelascoh/orb_slam2:latest
 ```

 You have to use "-v" to mount your local data directory into the container.
+The option "--rm" removes the container once you finish the execution.

 For running the webcam example and allow docker to access your device include `--device=/dev/video3:/dev/video3` where `/dev/video3` should be changed to your actual device.